ConvoAI-Capstone-SpSu2025/currensee/currensee/query_engines/README.md

 In addition to this documentation, you can explore how a query engine is called in the notebooks in `notebooks/query_engines`.

+## Important Setup Steps

+You must have your database credentials and google API key defined in your `.env` file.
+Follow the instructions in `.env.example` to configure these properly.

 ## :gear: Mechanics of llama-index `Workflow`

 <details>